Yaligarchetan/python-practice/README.md

 This repository contains Python scripts, exercises, and notes designed to help learn and practice Python programming.
 It is aimed at beginners or anyone looking to strengthen their Python skills.

 ## Contents
-- datatypes/oops in python
+- Datatypes/oops in python
-- numpy and pandas
+- numpy and pandas examples
 - Data visualization modules

 ## Getting Started